Which sports does Maranatha offer?

 Athletes must maintain (take) and pass at least 12 credit hours each semester.
 They must also pass at least 24 credits in the previous two semesters.
-In the final semester of a program, a student-athlete may take less than the 12 credits if they are completing their degree.
+In the final semester of a program, a student athlete may take fewer than the 12 credits if they are completing their degree.

 Do I need health insurance to play sports?
 If so, how much?